DKLiberty/Obsidian-Red-Theme/README.md

-# Obsidian-Red-Theme
+# Obsidian-Theme
-Red theme for obsidian
+Themes for obsidian